Options

 Examples (CLI)

-cross-seed daemon --notification-webhook-url http://apprise:8000/notify
+cross-seed daemon --notification-webhook-urls http://apprise:8000/notify http://apprise:8001/notify

 Examples (Config file)